gdams/website-v2-1/README.md

 ## Tech Stack

-This is is a Node.js / npm driven stack with AsciiDoc used for static content and Gatsby as the rendering engine etc.
+This is is a Node.js / npm driven stack with MDX used for static content and Gatsby as the rendering engine etc.

 ## How to develop locally